1981 Formula One World Championship: Race 2: Brazil

-It was wet on race morning and at the start took place with the track damp but the rain holding off.
-Piquet decided to go on slick tires (but everyone else except Didier Pironi and Siegfried Stohr decided to use wets).
+It was wet on race morning and the start took place with the track damp but the rain holding off.
+Piquet decided to go on slick tyres (but everyone else except Didier Pironi and Siegfried Stohr decided to use wets).
 Prost made a bad start and this caused the fast-starting Villeneuve to have to lift off.
 Andretti hit the rear of Villeneuve and went over the Ferrari.
 Behind them Arnoux, Eddie Cheever, Stohr and Chico Serra were all involved.
 At the front Reutemann went into the lead with Jones, Patrese, Giacomelli, de Angelis and the rest in pursuit.
 In the early laps de Angelis overtook Giacomelli to take fourth place and when Giacomelli spun off fifth place went to Keke Rosberg's Fittipaldi.
 John Watson made good progress from a poor grid position and on lap 14 he overtook Rosberg for fourth.
 The Finn then dropped behind Jean-Pierre Jarier (Talbot Ligier) as well.
 The order at the front remained unchanged until lap 29 when Jarier went wide and dropped behind Marc Surer (Ensign) and Jacques Laffite (Talbot Ligier).
 On lap 35 Watson spun as the rain increased and so Surer moved to fifth with Laffite sixth.
-Surer's remarkable run went on and on lap 49 he overtook de Angelis for fourth place while behind him Jarier repassed Laffite for fifth.
+Surer's remarkable run went on, and on lap 49 he overtook de Angelis for fourth place while behind him Jarier repassed Laffite for fifth.

 In the closing laps the two Talbot Ligiers switched positions again (Jarier being told to drop back by the team), while Jones waited for Reutemann to move aside as the World Champion was the team's number one.
 Reutemann did not budge.
-The team showed pitboards indicating that Reutemann should move over but he did not.
-Everyone thought he must be waiting for the last lap but Reutemann took the flag first and Jones was furious, and did not take part in the podium ceremony.
+The team showed pitboards (displaying the names "JONES-REUT") indicating that Reutemann should move over but he did not.
+Everyone thought he would be waiting for the last lap but Reutemann took the flag first.
+Jones was furious and did not take part in the podium ceremony.
 Patrese finished third with the remarkable Surer fourth ahead of the Talbot Ligiers.